Tkachuk’s overtime goal leads Senators past Oilers 4-3

 EDMONTON, Alberta — Ottawa coach Marc Crawford enjoys watching the type of game the Senators turned in Saturday.

-Brady Tkachuk scored his second goal of the game 2:09 into overtime as the Ottawa Senators beat Edmonton 4-3 on Saturday and put a crimp in the Oilers’ slim playoff hopes.
+Brady Tkachuk scored his second goal of the game 2:09 into overtime as the Ottawa Senators beat Edmonton 4-3 and put a crimp in the Oilers’ slim playoff hopes.

 Bobby Ryan and Brian Gibbons also scored for the Senators (26-43-6), who snapped a two-game losing streak.
 Ottawa (25-43-6) has the fewest points in the NHL with 58.